 If your life insurance claim has been denied, you may feel confused and frustrated.
 After all, the essence of a life insurance policy is in the insurer’s promise to make a payout upon the insured’s death.

 Unfortunately, that promise is not always kept.
-Almost every life insurance policy has a list of exclusions which outline scenarios of when the insurer will not pay the claim.
+Almost every accidental death policy and some life insurance policies have a list of exclusions that outline scenarios of when the insurer will not pay the claim.
 What is alarming is that these reasons not to pay your life insurance benefits can often be interpreted in such a way that almost any death falls outside of the coverage area.

 When dealing with a claim denial due to marijuana use, the most common reasons insurance companies use for refusing to pay are material misrepresentations on the application and drug exclusions in accidental death cases.

 When people apply for life insurance, they are asked to complete an application and answer several medical questions.

 Applicants are expected to provide honest answers on which insurance companies rely when they issue policies.
 Where a question on the application asks about the insured’s drug use or prescription medication use, cannabis use should be disclosed.
 Since life insurance companies are not required by law to investigate the medical history of an applicant prior to issuing a policy, they generally take an applicant’s answers as true and correct.